 Backup and Recovery Tools

-The CloudSigma platform offers the ability to create live snapshots and complete automated backups of virtual drives to a second site and other such data management and recovery tools.
+The CloudSigma platform offers the ability to create live snapshots.
+You can also complete automated backups of virtual drives to a second site and other such data management and recovery tools.
 The backup system allows a policy to be created that specifies the backup frequency, as well as retention policy.
-In this way an end user can create a policy that, for example, backs up every hour and retains the last 48 recovery points (i.e. 2 days of incremental backups).
-Such policies can then be applied to one or more drives and the user can create multiple policies to allow different system requirements and data management policies to be maintained within their cloud infrastructure.
-The cloud billing system allows the purchase of backup/archive capacity alongside mainline compute storage, in order to manage archive storage purchasing requirements.
+In this way, an end user can create a policy that, for example, backs up every hour and retains the last 48 recovery points (i.e. 2 days of incremental backups).
+Such policies can then be applied to one or more drives. Тhe user can create multiple policies to allow different system requirements and data management policies to be maintained within their cloud infrastructure.
+The cloud billing system allows the purchase of backup/archive capacity alongside mainline compute storage.
+This is done to allow managing archive storage purchasing requirements.

 The system includes the ability to recover back any restore point from a drive to the primary storage medium.